On this page:

 Resources for Students

-This resource provides an overview of copyright considerations and best practices for the use of AI tools and AI-generated content.
+This resource provides an overview of special considerations for the use of Indigenous works of cultural heritage, traditional knowledge, and traditional cultural expression.

 This resource provides answers to a variety of frequently asked copyright-related questions.